vloebel/horiseon/README.md

 * Vicky Loebel (vickyloebel@gmail.com)

 ### Overview
 This project is to develop a website highlighting the services and benefits provided by Horiseon.com.
-The site must conform to accessibililty standards with an emphaisis on search engine optimization.
+The site must conform to accessibililty standards with an emphasis on search engine optimization.

 ### Highlighted Horiseon Services
 * Search Engine Optimization